 Two separate treatments are usually employed in winter.
 Oil sprays are often used to control overwintering pest insects, and fungicides are used to treat the many fungal diseases which emerge during the warm, wet spring season.

-Lime Sulphur serves both as a fungicide to control certain fungal diseases and also kills overwintering pest insect, a great convenience to gardeners.
+Lime Sulphur (Lime Sulfur) serves both as a fungicide to control certain fungal diseases and also kills overwintering pest insect, a great convenience to gardeners.

 Lime Sulphur is a reddish-yellow liquid with a distinctive rotten egg smell which is soluble in water.
 It is a mixture of various calcium polysulphides, and its use is accepted in organic gardening as it’s made by reacting together sulphur and builder’s lime (calcium hydroxide) – which is different to garden lime (calcium carbonate).